About the course

 - Have the perseverance required to complete your training and become a member of the profession

-You will need to have a “Fitness to Teach” declaration.
-This is to ensure that our trainees have the health and physical capacity to teach and will not children and young people at risk of harm.
-It will be arranged before you start the programme.
+You will need to complete a “Fitness to Teach” declaration.
+This is to ensure that you have the health and physical capacity to teach and is arranged before you start your training.

 Statutory guidance, Safeguarding Children and Safer Recruitment in Education, requires us to ensure that all successful applicants have been subject to Enhanced Disclosure and Barring Service (DBS) and criminal records check.